-If you are unable to install packages in RStudio, some common problems are outlined below:
+If you are unable to install packages in the RStudio IDE, some common problems are outlined below:

 Are you able to install packages in R?